Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 Clashing Destiny is a PVP digital Collectible Card Game, where 2 players control a hero, summon creatures, cast spells and equip artifacts to defeat the opponent hero.

-Main inspirations: Grand Archive TCG, Carte Online
+Main inspirations: Grand Archive TCG, Carte Online, Duelyst

 ## Start of the game